francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

   during the build process.
 - Successful Docker image build and container run, confirming the application runs as expected in a containerized environment with all necessary resources available.
+- Adaptive Prompt Engine Prototype (Milestone 3) implemented and integrated, enabling interactive user dialogue to assess knowledge gaps and deliver personalized content via 'prompt_engine.py' and an updated 'run.py'.
+- Localized user interaction to Brazilian Portuguese (PT-BR), with prompts, responses, and interface text in 'prompt_engine.py' and 'run.py' updated for a consistent language experience.

 ## What's Left to Build